Saxo Bank vs IC Markets Comparison

 Does Saxo Bank offer MetaTrader?
 Does IC Markets offer MetaTrader?

-For MetaTrader Saxo Bank provides MetaTrader 4 (MT4), while IC Markets provides MetaTrader 4 (MT4) and MetaTrader 5 (MT5).
+For MetaTrader Saxo Bank provides neither of these, while IC Markets provides MetaTrader 4 (MT4) and MetaTrader 5 (MT5).
 If MetaTrader is a must for you, read our guides on the best MT4 brokers or best MT5 brokers.

 How do Saxo Bank and IC Markets differ in terms of minimum deposit?
 What about average spreads and funding options?